Sirarpi007/ArmShirtShop/README.md

-# ⚽ FootballShirts Armenia
+# ⚽ ArmShirtShop

-**FootballShirts Armenia** is a localized e-commerce website for selling football jerseys online.
+**ArmShirtShop Armenia** is a localized e-commerce website for selling football jerseys online.
 Built with PHP, HTML, and CSS, this project includes user authentication, order forms, and a responsive product display.
 Ideal for small businesses, student portfolios, or learning basic web development.

 ---